+The main reason to call the above \emph{Delaunay-type hypersurfaces} is that both situations occur simultaneously in the classical case of Delaunay surfaces in $S^3$.
+In this case, $\G=\mathsf T^2$ is a torus, $\K=\mathsf S^1$, and $\Hs$ is trivial, so both normality conditions hold.
+The corresponding Delaunay surfaces are CMC tori of unduloid type, that bifurcate from the family of Clifford tori, which condenses on a great circle $S$ in $S^3$, see Subsection~\ref{subsec:clifftori} for details.
+The only cohomogeneity one $\G$-manifolds with a singular orbit such that both normality assumptions hold have trivial $\Hs$ and $\K=\mathsf S^1$ or $\K=\mathsf S^3$.
+This essentially forces the action to be a sum action on a sphere, as the above case of $S^3$, with generalized Clifford tori as principal orbits, see Subsections \ref{subsec:highdimclifftori} and ~\ref{subsec:kprod}.
+It is plausible to conjecture that a similar bifurcation result should hold without \emph{any} normality assumption (see Remark~\ref{rem:mcf}), although in this case no symmetry is to be expected for the CMC surfaces in the bifurcating branches.

-The proof of the above result has two major components.
-Firstly, establishing the appropriate cohomogeneity one setup; secondly, finding a corresponding bifurcation criterion with symmetry preservation.
-The cohomogeneity one framework is very natural in this context, since it provides a canonical $1$-parameter family of homogeneous CMC hypersurfaces from which Delaunay type hypersurfaces can bifurcate.
+The proof of the above result has two main components.
+First, establishing the appropriate cohomogeneity one setup; second, finding a corresponding bifurcation criterion with symmetry preservation.
+The cohomogeneity one framework is very natural in this context, since it provides a canonical $1$-parameter family of homogeneous CMC hypersurfaces from which Delaunay-type hypersurfaces can bifurcate.
 However, the spectral flow of the corresponding Jacobi operators is complicated, and can only be properly analized using the symmetry group $\GG$.
 At the same time, these are the symmetries to be preserved in the bifurcating branches, and finding them requires a deeper analysis of the geometry of cohomogeneity one manifolds, see Lemmas~\ref{lemma:normalityA} and \ref{lemma:normalityB}.
-Our bifurcation criterion with symmetry preservation uses these other symmetries and relies on conveniently combining a classic bifurcation criterion with the Symmetric Criticality Principle of Palais \cite{palais}, see Proposition~\ref{prop:symmpreserv}.
-Although we only state and use this in the CMC framework, in principle this technique applies to other equivariant geometric variational problems and hence has some interest in its own right.
+Our bifurcation criterion with symmetry preservation uses these other symmetries and relies on conveniently combining a classical bifurcation criterion with the Symmetric Criticality Principle of Palais \cite{palais}, see Proposition~\ref{prop:symmpreserv}.
+Although we only state and use it in the CMC framework, in principle, this technique applies to other equivariant geometric variational problems and hence has some interest in its own right.
 For instance, similar techniques were recently used by the authors to study bifurcation of homogeneous solutions to the Yamabe problem~\cite{bp0,bp}.